 - The probability that a random variable assumes a value between a and b is equal to the area under the density function bounded by a and b.

 The distribution of a continuous random variable can be characterized through its probability density function (PDF).
 The CDF is derived from the PDF by summing the amount of probability in each increasing class in order to sum to one with the probability on the final class.
-The CDF is the integral of the PDF.
-We will also dig deeper into what is CDF and how is it useful in a different post.
-You can find the codes for the Abalone dataset in my Github profile.
+Though we have seen the difference between PDF and CDF.
+To know more CDF, check the post in the hyperlink.
+You can find the codes for the Abalone dataset in my